 - Need to make a change to speakers, panellists or presentation content?
 It’s important to run it by us.
 Please contact Ashleigh immediately if you need to make adjustments.

-Just for Speakers: If you need a place to prepare for your session, go to the on-site Speaker Workroom.
+Just for Speakers: If you need a place to prepare for your session, go to the on-site Speaker Workroom, located in the Dedicated Room.
 It’s there just for you.

 The Speaker Workroom is available during the following hours: